 The Chesapeake Fire Department is committed to helping people in need keep their homes safe.
 If you qualify for a free smoke detector, you may contact the Chesapeake Fire Department Community Risk Reduction Division at 757-382-6566 Monday through Friday between 8 a.m. and 5 p.m. or apply online by clicking "Residential Grant Program Application" Once the application has been submitted the Fire and Life Safety Educator will review and get back to you regarding the eligibility

 You may qualify for this grant if you meet the following criteria:

 - A resident/homeowner of the City of Chesapeake

-- Annual income based on the number of people in the home, this rate can change year to year so please call for updated information
+- Annual income is based on the number of people in the home, this rate can change from year to year so please call for updated information

 - Other demographic information